TheHellBox/KISS-multiplayer/docs/src/srv_hosting/hosting.md

 First of all, make sure that the port specified in your config.json is forwarded ([How To Port Forward - General Guide to Multiple Router Brands](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/)).

 If enabled in your config, your server will show up in the server list and others can just click the Connect button.
 Otherwise:
-- If you're not using any networking software like Hamachi, people connect to your server with your public IP address ([https://www.whatismyip.com](https://www.whatismyip.com/)).
+- If you're not using any networking software like Hamachi, people connect to your server with your domain name (recommended) or public IP address ([https://www.whatismyip.com](https://www.whatismyip.com/)).
-- If you're using networking software like Hamachi, use the IP address assigned to you by that software.
+- If you're using networking software like Hamachi, use the address assigned to you by that software.

 # How do i change the level/map?
 To change what level the server is set on, simply specify your desired maps level path in your server configs  `map` field.